 But while the developers are obviously striving to appeal to longtime fans of this series, they’re also adding new ways for this speed freak to satisfying his ring addiction.

-In the game, Sonic ends up on a mysterious sphere where he must rescue lots of small animals.
+Sonic ends up on a mysterious sphere where he must rescue lots of small animals.
 None of which, oddly, are dinosaurs.
 But he also must contend with a half-dozen bad guys called The Deadly Six who are so evil that even Sonic’s longtime nemesis, Doctor Eggman, has to wash his hands of them, forcing the Doc to reluctantly teaming up with the furious furball to stop the harmful half-dozen.

 The biggest change to the typical Sonic formula is that while you run from left to right in 2D areas, and into the screen in 3D ones, there will also be some 3D areas where you’ll be able to move left and right, or right to left, while also heading into the screen.